Sunscreen: Active ingredients

-^{*} Time and Extent Application (TEA), Proposed Rule on FDA approval originally expected 2009, now expected 2015.
+^{*} Time and Extent Application (TEA) submitted for FDA approval.

-Many of the ingredients awaiting approval by the FDA are relatively new, and developed to absorb UVA.
-The 2014 Sunscreen Innovation Act was passed to accelerate the FDA approval process.

 Inactive ingredients

 It is known that SPF is affected by not only the choice of active ingredients and the percentage of active ingredients but also the formulation of the vehicle/base.
 Final SPF is also impacted by the distribution of active ingredients in the sunscreen, how evenly the sunscreen applies on the skin, how well it dries down on the skin and the pH value of the product among other factors.
 Changing any inactive ingredient may potentially alter a sunscreen's SPF.

 When combined with UV filters, added antioxidants can work synergistically to affect the overall SPF value positively.
 Furthermore, adding antioxidants to sunscreen can amplify its ability to reduce markers of extrinsic photoaging, grant better protection from UV induced pigment formation, mitigate skin lipid peroxidation, improve the photostability of the active ingredients, neutralize reactive oxygen species formed by irradiated photocatalysts (e.g., uncoated TiO₂) and aid in DNA repair post-UVB damage, thus enhancing the efficiency and safety of sunscreens.
 Compared with sunscreen alone, it has been shown that the addition of antioxidants has the potential to suppress ROS formation by an additional 1.7-fold for SPF 4 sunscreens and 2.4-fold for SPF 15-to-SPF 50 sunscreens, but the efficacy depends on how well the sunscreen in question has been formulated.
 Sometimes osmolytes are also incorporated into commercially available sunscreens in addition to antioxidants since they also aid in protecting the skin from the detrimental effects of UVR.
 Examples include the osmolyte taurine, which has demonstrated the ability to protects against UVB-radiation induced immunosuppression and the osmolyte ectoine, which aids in counteracting cellular accelerated aging & UVA-radiation induced premature photoaging.